 - 15 M

-- 1. Take out a large pot and bring at least 8 cups water to a rolling boil.
+Take out a large pot and bring at least 8 cups water to a rolling boil.
 Add some salt, then plunge in the pasta.
-When the water comes back to a boil, cook according to the package directions.
+Wait for the water to ome back to a boil and then cook according to the package directions.

 While the pasta is cooking, peel the garlic and slice it as thinly as possible.

 When your pasta is ready, drain it, reserving a little of the cooking liquid in a bowl.

 Place the pot or a skillet on medium heat and pour in the oil.
 Add the garlic and chiles and cook briefly, until the garlic just starts to turn golden.